yktoo/yktoo.com/content/blog/0217/index.en.md

 <!--more-->

 Although this doesn't look like a drastic change, it required a major code rewrite.
 Which is for the better I hope.
-I've finally managed to address thread [race conditions][wiki:en:Race_condition] by moving PulseAudio callback handling to the GUI thread and getting rid of the dubious `Gdk.threads_init()`.
+I've finally managed to address thread {{< wiki "Race_condition" "en" "race conditions" >}} by moving PulseAudio callback handling to the GUI thread and getting rid of the dubious `Gdk.threads_init()`.

 I've made most of the implementation during the long flight to [Egypt]({{< relref "/blog/0209" >}}), when I suffered from being offline and unable to google.
 But the final bit required [consulting](http://stackoverflow.com/questions/20844540/handle-a-signal-in-another-thread-in-python) StackOverflow and took much longer.